Curriculum - Overview

 - Absence and persistent absence was in the lowest 20% of all schools in 2019 as well as in 2018 and 2017.

-- PTI (Prince’s Teaching Institute) Mark in 4 subject areas - recognition of continuing training and research into effective pedagogy by our teachers.
+- PTI (Prince’s Teaching Institute) Mark in 6 subject areas in 2021 - recognition of continuing training and research into effective pedagogy by our teachers.

 - ISM (Incorporated Society of Musicians) award in recognition of the school’s commitment to music with particularly high levels of participation and success at GCSE Music.